Web3 Mobile Apps: Market Trend

 To engineer a decentralized application in the Web3 ecosystem, a meticulous selection of tech stack is indispensable.
 Here is what you need:

-Overall, to architect a robust Web3 application, a composite toolkit encompassing distributed ledger technology, contract-oriented languages, client-side APIs, P2P file systems, digital asset management solutions, contract testing utilities, and rapid development frameworks is not just preferable but essential.
+Overall, architecting a robust Web3 application requires a comprehensive toolkit.
+This toolkit must include distributed ledger technology, contract-oriented languages, client-side APIs, P2P file systems, digital asset management solutions, contract testing utilities, and rapid development frameworks.
+Using these tools is not just preferable but essential.

 Web2 Frontend vs Web3 Frontend